Saccade

 Saccades during observation of a picture on a computer screen

-Function edit
+Function

-Humans and many animals do not look at a scene in fixed steadiness; instead, the eyes move around, locating interesting parts of the scene and building up a mental, three-dimensional 'map' corresponding to the scene (as opposed to the graphical map of avians, that often relies upon detection of angular movement on the retina).[citation needed]
+Humans and many animals do not look at a scene in fixed steadiness; instead, the eyes move around, locating interesting parts of the scene and building up a mental, three-dimensional 'map' corresponding to the scene (as opposed to the graphical map of avians, which often relies upon detection of angular movement on the retina).[citation needed]

 When scanning immediate surroundings or reading, human eyes make saccadic movements and stop several times, moving very quickly between each stop.
 The speed of movement during each saccade cannot be controlled; the eyes move as fast as they are able.[4]
 One reason for the saccadic movement of the human eye is that the central part of the retina—known as the fovea—which provides the high-resolution portion of vision is very small in humans, only about 1–2 degrees of vision, but it plays a critical role in resolving objects.[5]
 By moving the eye so that small parts of a scene can be sensed with greater resolution, body resources can be used more efficiently.[how?]

-Timing and kinematics edit
+Timing and kinematics

 Saccades are one of the fastest movements produced by the human eye (blinks may reach even higher peak velocities).
 The peak angular speed of the eye during a saccade reaches up to 700°/s in humans for great saccades (25° of visual angle); in some monkeys, peak speed can reach 1000°/s.[6]
 Saccades to an unexpected stimulus normally take about 200 milliseconds (ms) to initiate, and then last from about 20–200 ms, depending on their amplitude (20–30 ms is typical in language reading).
 Under certain laboratory circumstances, the latency of, or reaction time to, saccade production can be cut nearly in half (express saccades).
 These saccades are generated by a neuronal mechanism that bypasses time-consuming circuits and activates the eye muscles more directly.[7][8]
-Specific pre-target oscillatory (alpha rhythms) and transient activities occurring in posterior-lateral parietal cortex and occipital cortex also characterise express saccades.[9]
+Specific pre-target oscillatory (alpha rhythms) and transient activities occurring in posterior-lateral parietal cortex and occipital cortex also characterize express saccades.[9]

 The amplitude of a saccade is the angular distance the eye travels during the movement.
 For amplitudes up to 15 or 20°, the velocity of a saccade linearly depends on the amplitude (the so-called saccadic main sequence,[13] a term borrowed from astrophysics; see Figure).
 For amplitudes larger than 20°, the peak velocity starts to plateau[13] (nonlinearly) toward the maximum velocity attainable by the eye at around 60°.
 For instance, a 10° amplitude is associated with a velocity of 300°/s, and 30° is associated with 500°/s.[14]
 Therefore, for larger amplitude ranges, the main sequence can best be modeled by an inverse power law function.[15]